-Sortino ratio is a risk-adjustment metric used to calculate the return from a certain investment for a given level of negative risk.
-This ratio is used in Statistics mostly and was introduced by Frank A Sortino & Price in 1994.
-The Sortino ratio is a refined version of the more widely known Sharpe ratio.
-In the portfolio theory, the Sharpe ratio considers total price deviation in the calculation.
-However, the Sortino ratio considers a downside deviation while calculating.
+The Sortino ratio is a risk-adjustment statistics metric used to calculate the return from a certain investment for a given level of negative risk.
+It is a refined version of the more widely known Sharpe ratio.
+The Sharpe ratio considers total price deviation in the calculation, while the Sortino ratio considers a downside deviation while calculating.

 The basic formula to calculate the Sortino ratio is: